paezha/University-AI-Panel/README.md

 free, and use the systems for education and research only?
 What does “commercial uses” even mean?

-As the sources of human-generated natural language data dry up, the corporations developing AIs have turned to what might be the last juicy nuggets left on the internet.
+As the sources of human-generated natural language data dry up, the few corporations developing AIs have turned to what might be the last juicy nuggets of text left on the internet.

 OpenAI turned to Stack Overflow (Stack Overflow 2024) for more data.
-Stack Overflow [bills itself](https://stackoverflow.com) as “A community-based space to find and contribute answers to technical challenges, and one of the most popular websites in the world.”
+Stack Overflow [bills itself](https://stackoverflow.com) as “\[a\] community-based space to find and contribute answers to technical challenges, and one of the most popular websites in the world.”
 The community was